Slide Rock State Park: What to Expect

 Location

 Located just off North State Route 89 Slide Rock State Park is nestled away underneath the cliffs.
-It is a part of Oak Creek.
 This state park is located in between Flagstaff and Sedona, and it makes a perfect stop when traveling from one place to the other.

 There were a few things that caught us off guard when we arrived at the park.
-For example, there is a random store on the hike down to the creek, which sells water shoes, towels, and some food (this would have saved us a trip to the store before we went).
+For example, there is a random store called the Slide Rock Market on the hike down to the creek, which sells water shoes, towels, and some food (this would have saved us a trip to the store before we went).

 There were also restrooms down below, so you don’t have to hike all the way back up the mountain.